Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 connections into the VM.
 The VMware console is not friendly.

-If you can’t get an SSH (PuTTY or ssh
+If you can’t get an SSH (PuTTY or ssh) connection working into your

 Linux VM, see the [Network Diagnostics] page.